influxdata/telegraf/plugins/inputs/multifile/README.md

 Base directory for all files.
 If empty, all file paths are seen as absolute.
 * `tags`:
 Table of additional tags.
+* `fail_early`:
+If true, abort after a single file failed to read or parse.
+If false, leave out the corresponding field and continue reading other files.
+Defaults to `true`.
 * `file.file`:
 Filename, relative to `base_dir`
 * `file.dest`: